statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

-Another consequence of this is that \new{two or more component S\'ersic fits, such as} bulge-disk decomposition, \new{lead to} degenerate \new{parameters} when $n$ is allowed to vary. \new{During} decomposition, the central flux is dominated by the bulge \new{component}, while the outer flux is \new{typically} modelled as a disk. \new{However, for both models, most of the constraining power lies in the inner regions where the signal-to-noise is highest.} This means that \new{the inner component is well-constrained, but} for the disk component, $\mathcal{R}_{\rm{min}}$ is effectively \new{set by the radius where the inner component is no longer dominant, rather than the resolution}.
-As $\mathcal{R}_{\rm{min}}$ increases, the degeneracy between $n$ and $R_{0.5}^{\rm{Sersic}}$ becomes stronger, and $n$ is essentially impossible to constrain.
-Therefore, we recommend that bulge-disk decomposition restricts the model to a conservative $n_{\rm{bulge}} = 4$ and $n_{\rm{disk}} = 1$ choice \citep[e.g.,][]{Mendel2014,Bottrell2019,Nedkova2024}.
-Varying the bulge's S\'ersic index while keeping an exponential disk is also possible \citep[e.g.,][]{Andredakis1995,Graham2001a,Allen2006,Gadotti2009,Simard2011,Dimauro2018,Bottrell2019,LimaDias2024}, but testing the intrinsic degeneracy of this choice is beyond the scope of this paper.
-Allowing both components to \new{have a free value of $n$} \citep[e.g.,][]{Lange2016,galfitm} will suffer from the greatest joint uncertainties of the components, since the slope of the disk-like component cannot be easily constrained in the center, which carries the most weight during the fit. \new{\cite{MacArthur2003} investigated the reliability of the two-parameter fit using mock profiles and found 20\% systemic errors in $n$ for the free bulge component and only 5\% for the disk, but did not discuss the degeneracy between the two components.} A solution could be to model the components with a Bayesian approach, which accounts for degeneracies \citep[e.g.,][]{Robotham2017,Argyle2018,Casura2022,Cook2025}.
+\new{Another important consequence} is that two or more component S\'ersic fits, such as bulge-disk decomposition, lead to degenerate parameters when $n$ is allowed to vary.
+During decomposition, the central flux is dominated by the bulge component, while the outer flux is typically modelled as a disk.
+However, for both models, most of the constraining power lies in the inner regions where the signal-to-noise \new{ratio} is highest.
+This means that the inner component is better-constrained, but for the disk component, $\mathcal{R}_{\rm{min}}$ is effectively set by the radius where the inner component is no longer dominant, rather than the resolution.